-In order to understand the English Revolution and Civil War we need to understand Puritanism.
-In this classic work of social history, Hill shows Puritanism as a living faith, one that responded to social as well as religious needs.
-It was a set of beliefs that answered the hopes and fears of yeomen and gentlemen, merchants and artisans in the tribulations of early modern Britain, a time of extraordinary turbulence.
-Over this period, Puritanism, he shows, was interwoven into daily life.
-He looks at how rituals such as oath-taking, the Sabbath, bawdy courts and poor relief, became ways to order the social upheaval.
-He even offers an explanation for the emergence of the seemingly paradoxical—the Puritan revolutionaries.
+In order to understand the English Revolution and Civil War, it is essential to get a grasp on the nature of Puritanism.
+In this classic work of social history, Christopher Hill reveals Puritanism as a living faith, one responding to social as well as religious needs.
+It was a set of beliefs that answered the hopes and fears of yeomen and gentlemen, as well as merchants and artisans, in a time of tribulation and extraordinary turbulence.
+Over this period, Puritanism was interwoven into daily life.
+Here Hill looks at how rituals and practices such as oath-taking, the Sabbath, bawdy courts, and poor relief offered a way to bring order to social upheaval.
+He even offers an explanation for the emergence of the seemingly paradoxical figure of the age—the Puritan revolutionary.

 “The masterly application of the author’s enormous reading give vitality to every page … a delight to read.”